-Among the myriad of criticisms against the prophet ﷺ, the most popular one to date has been the age of Ayesha رضي الله عنها when she was betrothed.
+Among the myriad of criticisms against Muhammad ﷺ, the most popular one to date has been the age of Aisha رضي الله عنها when she was betrothed.
 This has been a topic of huge controversy among Muslims and non Muslims alike.
 There are lot of contrarian views owing to which are used by both Muslims and non Muslims when it comes to addressing , as Muslims, we are obliged to stick to the Quran and Sunnah when investigating evidences.

 The marriage of Aisha رضي الله عنها can be observed in a multitude of different sources with different narrators across different books of hadith.
 These hadith are testification to the age of Aisha indeed being 6 during her bethrotal.
 However, despite the presence of overwhelming evidences, there are some Muslims and scholars that question the authenticity of these narrations (Which we will address in the later reports)